ingean/arcgis-wab-labellayer/README.md

 - Start Node.js
   - On Windows:
     - Run startup.bat
       > %WebAppBuilder%/startup.bat
   - On macOS or others:
     - Open terminal
-    - Navigate to /server folder of the ArcGIS Web AppBuilder installation
+    - Navigate to the server folder of the ArcGIS Web AppBuilder installation
+      > %WebAppBuilder%/server folder
     - Start node by typing
       ```
       node server.js
       ```

-#### Debug
+#### Debugging
-- Start ArcGIS Web AppBuilder with the following url:
+- Start ArcGIS Web AppBuilder with the following url to access the widgets needed to develop and test:
 ```
 http://localhost:3344/webappbuilder/stemapp/?config=widgets/CustomWidgets/arcgis-wab-labellayer/app_configs/config-labellayer.json
 ```
-This opens ArcGIS Web AppBuilder with the widgets needed to develop and test LabelLayer further.